 Here we go mother on a shipless ocean.

 Pity us.
 Pity the Ocean.
 Here we go.

-Pity is in the threshold at the limit of symbolic relations, along with other affects such as hame, disgust and fear.
+Pity is at the limit of symbolic relations, along with other affects such as shame, disgust and fear.
 These relations emerge when more virtuous relations are impossible, and whatever lies beyond these might be called anxiety.
 But the important question is whether there is something else besides anxiety which can exist in the dimension of sovereign abandonment.
 It seems that overcoming the anxiety of this dimension might require a transposition of liminal symbolic affects, as if pity could somehow be translated beyond the customary thresholds of representation and become something else.
-If “pity us” is a kind of symbolic failure, then “pity the ocean” could be an aufebung that translates this threshold relation into the abandoned currents of the beyond, as if pity removed its doxological mask to reveal a strange indigenous relation from the zone of absolute pathos… crowned anarchy?
+If “pity us” is a kind of symbolic failure, then “pity the ocean” could be an aufebung that translates this threshold relation into the abandoned currents of the beyond, as if pity removed its doxological mask to reveal a strange indigenous relation from the zone of absolute pathos… enjoyment of the Other?